ssp21/ssp21-spec/ssp21.md

 }
 ```

-* **issuer_id** - A 16-byte digest of the issuer's public key.
+* **`issuer_id`** - A 16-byte digest of the issuer's public key.
 This digest shall always be the leftmost 16 bytes
-of the SHA-2 hash of the public key.
+of the SHA-256 hash of the public key.

-* **signature** - The value of the signature.
+* **`signature`** - The value of the signature.

-* **certificate_body** - The certificate body covered by the specified digital signature algorithm.
+* **`certificate_body`** - The certificate body covered by the specified digital signature algorithm.
 This data shall
 not be parsed until the authenticity is established by verifying the signature.

 The following digital signature algorithms (DSA) are defined for usage with the ICF.

 ##### Security Discussion

-Attackers may freely manipulate the *issuer_id* field with the following impacts:
+Attackers may freely manipulate the `issuer_id` field with the following impacts:

 * The verifying party would be unable to find the corresponding public key in which case the verification would immediately fail.

 * The verifying party would apply the wrong public key to the DSA verification, in which case the verification would fail with similar
 probability as attempting to brute force the signature value.

-This *issuer_id* digest is not cryptographic in nature.
+This `issuer_id` digest is not cryptographic in nature.
 It merely acts as convenient fixed-length digest for public keys of any length.
 It must
 be well distributed against random inputs (i.e. public key values), but need not be cryptographically secure.
-A break in the underlying SHA-2
+A break in the underlying SHA-256
 hash function does not require changing how the issuer_id is calculated.

 The truncated hash used in the issuer id is not cryptographic in nature, and merely needs to be collision resistant against the possible
 random public keys deployed in the system.
 It serves to provide a fixed size id for public keys of any size or length.

-Attackers may also manipulate the *algorithm* field.
+Attackers may also manipulate the `algorithm` field.
 Such a manipulation would fail either due to the length of the signature being incorrect, or an
 signature value.

 #### Certificate Body